 An effective way to go about that is to include subtitles and transcripts for any content that relies on sound.
 This will provide a text version of the video or audio that you can display alongside it.

-Some bloggers simply add the text on the same page under media player.
-Another option is to create a separate link for the transcription to open in a new tab.
+Some bloggers simply add the text on the same page under the media player.
+Another option is to create a separate link for the transcript to open in a new tab.

 Transcripts are also helpful for SEO.
 Search engine crawlers can use these text files to understand the content of the video.
 Plus, captions and subtitles have even been shown to help improve literacy.

 Some platforms – such as YouTube – automatically produce transcripts and captions with videos.
-You can click on the CC button to turn on subtitles or click on the ellipses button and select Open transcript.
+You can click on the CC button to turn on subtitles or click the …more link in the video description, then scroll down and click Show transcript.

 If you do use the auto-generated transcripts and captions from YouTube, it’s a smart idea to double-check them to ensure they’re accurate.
 Should you need to, you can edit them by going to your Video Manager and clicking on Edit > Subtitles and CC for the relevant video.